QFPay/QFPAY_Global/2_payment.md

 |800228  |Wechat HK swipe card|For bar code scanning gun in a store|
 |800207  |Wechat H5|In Wechat browser|

-+ 2.  /close--------------close the order(Only applicable for Online payment)
++ 2.  /close--------------close the order(Only applicable for Wechat Online payment，Alipay not applicable.)

 | Field Name    | Description   | Required  |  Example  |
 | ------------- |:-------------:| ---------:|  --------:|